dgruen6/watch-the-office-remote/README.md

 # What this application does
-Remote control your TV from your iPhone and watch 'The Office' episodes
+Remote control your TV from your iPhone and watch 'The Office' episodes or any other TV show episodes

 # Prerequisites
 You need an Apple mobile device (iPhone or iPad), a TV with an HDMI-input, an Apple computer (e.g. Mac, MacBook) to install the application to your mobile device, a wireless local area network (WLAN/Wifi), and an extra computing device (I used a Raspberry Pi 3)